brianbuchanan-official/spy-xlu-portfolio-optimization/README.md

 # 📊 SPY vs XLU Portfolio Optimization (2020–2025)

 ## Executive Summary
 This project applies **Mean–Variance Portfolio Optimization (MVO)** to analyze the optimal allocation between **SPY (S&P 500 ETF)** and **XLU (Utilities Select Sector ETF)** using daily historical data from 2020–2025.
 The analysis evaluates return, volatility, and correlation dynamics to construct an **efficient frontier** and identify the **minimum-variance portfolio**.
-Results show that incorporating a small defensive allocation to XLU materially reduces portfolio risk while preserving nearly the full equity return profile of SPY.
+Results show that incorporating a small defensive allocation to XLU reduces portfolio risk while preserving nearly the full equity return profile of SPY.

 ---

 ## Business Problem
-Equity-heavy portfolios offer strong long-term growth but expose investors to elevated volatility and drawdown risk.
-This project addresses the following question:
+Equity-heavy portfolios can deliver strong long-term growth but expose investors to elevated volatility and drawdown risk.
+This project answers:

 **Can diversification into a defensive sector ETF reduce portfolio risk without materially sacrificing returns?**

-Using a quantitative optimization framework, this analysis evaluates whether combining SPY with XLU improves overall portfolio efficiency.

 ---